What should the customer know about your pricing (e.g., discounts, fees)?

 When you come to us with your wildlife problem we spend time on the phone or in text form to get all the information we can to make an educated guess about what needs done.

-Next we visit the home and take measurements, photos and notes as to what the necessary steps would be.
-After discussing and explaining the findings with you we can typically begin work next day.
+Next, we visit the home and take measurements, photos, and notes as to what the necessary steps would be.
+After discussing and explaining the findings with you we can typically begin work the next day.

 What education and/or training do you have that relates to your work?